-Ocotea oil has a very low amount of cinnamaldehyde (less than 5%) unlike its cousin cinnamon that can contain up to 50% cinnamaldehyde.This is the compound that creates skin sensitivity and can produce toxicity if used in large does on a daily basis.
+Ocotea oil has a very low amount of cinnamaldehyde (less than 5%) unlike its cousin cinnamon that can contain up to 50% cinnamaldehyde.This is the compound that creates skin sensitivity and may produce toxicity if used in large does on a daily basis.

 Did you know that the Ocotea tree is distinctively separated into male and female trees?
 Yes, the reason...it is only the female trees that produce foliage that is suitable for therapeutic grade essential oil!

 Isn't that fascinating?
 The male trees don't produce any therapeutic essential oil!

 But wait, there’s more...